Create a simple circuit to light an LED using Electric Paint as a conductor

 Step 1 LED Fundamentals

-In order to light up an LED, it needs to be connected to a power source, for example, a battery or the digital pin from the Touch Board.
+To light up an LED, it needs to be connected to a power source, for example, a battery or the digital pin from the Touch Board.
 When you connect the LED to a power source with a wire, you need to connect a resistor in series with the LED.
 This to limit the current that runs through the LED.

 When you connect the LED to the battery with Electric Paint, you don’t need to add a resistor, because the paint itself is quite resistive.
 The resistance of the paint depends on how thick, wide and long the paint is applied.
 Generally, the longer the line of Electric Paint, the higher the resistance.
 You can find more information about the paint’s resistance here.